Code-Institute-Submissions/iKelvvv-MS1/README.md

  - After coding the contact page to the original design.
 I thought that is looked dull, so i added in other elements to make this page visually appealing to the users.
  - Added google maps location
  - Added icons for location, telephone number and contact email.

+# Deployment
+I used GitHub pages to deploy my final project.
+To do this i had to:

+1. Create a repository on GitHub.
+2. Clone the repository on your chosen source code editor (Atom in my case) using the clone link.
+4. Add files to Git (staging area) and use the atom commit to master button.
+5. Use the git within atom to push the code.
+7. Go to GitHub and load your repository.
+8. Select settings.
+9. Select pages on the left menu bar.
+10. Click on master branch.
+11. This will now generate a link with your website live.

 # End Product